Broken or Unbalanced Bites

 - Changes in facial appearance

-- Poor cervical spine or neck posture
+- Poor posture of the neck or cervical spine

 How do we fix broken bites?